-FKM and FFKM share many similarities.
-Understanding the differences is critical in helping determine the appropriate sealing solution for your application.
+Understanding the differences between FKM and FFKM materials is critical in determining the right sealing solution for each application.

 What is FKM?

 FKM is the ASTM designation for a class of fluorinated, carbon-based synthetic rubber, commonly known as fluoroelastomer.
-FKM has impressive heat resistance, allowing FKM seals to withstand temperatures greater than 200°C. FKM also exhibits extraordinary levels of resistance to high pressures, chemicals and other fluids (including several fuels).
+Its impressive heat resistance allows FKM seals to withstand temperatures greater than 200°C. FKM also exhibits extraordinary levels of resistance to high pressures, chemicals, and other fluids – including several fuels.

 FKM was originally developed in the late 1950s in response to demand for high performance seals in the aerospace industry.
-Development of FKMs continued through the 1980s, with advancements including greater thermal stability and improved heat, solvent, and compression resistance.
+Continued development brought new advancements including greater thermal stability and improved heat, solvent, and compression resistance.

-Today, FKM materials are commonly used to manufacture o-rings, seals, and gaskets for a variety of high-performance applications in the automotive, aerospace, energy, semiconductor, and industrial industries.
+Today, FKM materials are commonly used to manufacture O-rings, seals, and gaskets for critical applications in automotive, aerospace, energy, semiconductor, and industrial operations.

 What is FFKM?

-FFKM, or perfluoroelastomer, contains higher amounts of fluorine than standard FKM, and features higher temperature ratings, up to approximately 325°C. FFKM also has improved chemical resistance, with nearly universal chemical compatibility.
-This combination of high-performance capabilities makes FFKM seals the premium choice for the most challenging applications.
+FFKM, or perfluoroelastomer, contains higher amounts of fluorine than standard FKM, resulting in higher temperature ratings (up to approximately 325°C/617°F) and improved chemical resistance with nearly universal chemical compatibility.
+This combination of high-performance capabilities makes FFKM seals the premium choice for industry’s most demanding applications.

-The first commercially available FFKM seal was produced in the late 1960s.
-However, widespread manufacturing of FFKM materials did not occur until the late 1980s due to patent restrictions.
+The first commercially available FFKM seal was produced in the late 1960s, though widespread manufacturing of FFKM materials did not occur until the late 1980s due to patent restrictions.

-FFKM is used in o-rings and seals in environments with high temperatures and/or harsh chemicals in the aerospace, semiconductor, energy, pharmaceutical and industrial industries.
+FFKM is used in O-rings and seals in environments with high temperatures and/or harsh chemicals in the aerospace, semiconductor, energy, pharmaceutical and industrial operations.

-Greene Tweed offers a broad range of FKM and FFKM sealing solutions to meet the specific demands of the industries and applications we serve.
+Greene Tweed offers a vast portfolio of FKM and FFKM sealing solutions to meet the demands of industry’s most critical applications.

 Greene Tweed’s proprietary FFKM material, Chemraz®, has the broadest chemical resistance of any elastomeric material, combining the resilience and sealing force of an elastomer with chemical resistance approaching that of PTFE.